UniversitaDellaCalabria/uniCMS/docs/source/contents/how_it_works.rst

 Pages, Blocks and Placeholders
 ******************************************************

-Pages inherit Template Pages, these latter have a base html template file and a bunch of template blocks.
-Blocks can be of different kind, like the simplest one, called HTMLBlock that's a Text Field that takes a raw html with django's template statements as well.
+Pages inherit Template Pages, these latter have a base html template file and optionally a bunch of template blocks.
+Blocks can be of different kind, like the simplest one called HTMLBlock that's a Text Field that takes a raw html with django's template statements as well.
 This means that in a HTMLBlock we can load template tags and use Django Template filters and statements.

-Furthermore, there are specialized blocks which are none other than HTMLBlock which load django *templatetags* within their content.
+Furthermore, there are specialized blocks which are none other than HTMLBlock with django *templatetags* as its contents.
 Example:

 .. code-block:: html